ChiliDevsTeam/woocommerce-return-warranty-management/readme.txt

 * Admin can create request form for cusomter using request form builder ( Availble fields: Text, Textarea, Select, Checkbox, HTML ) [**New**]
 * Give your customers a way to Create New Request via request form which is created by admin
 * Add notes for Admin on each request

+= WooCommerce RMA **Premium** Features =

+* Set Variable product warranty for different variations
+* Instant refund from return requests.
+Admin will be able to process refund for your products instantly from request table.
+* Refund as a **Store Credits**.
+Admin can send coupon to the customer in their billing email equivalent to request amount in exchange of their previous purchase.
+* Store Admin can message smoothly with your customers regarding products replacement or refund.
+* Add some extra fields for customer request form builder ( Like: Image uplaod field, Number, Multiselect, Multicheckbox, HTML ) [**New**]

 = How will WooCommerce Return and Warranty benefit you? =